 The Parents' Representation Study, funded by the Economic and Social Research Council (ESRC RES-062-23-1163), focused on the work of parent’s lawyers in this type of case, using observations of meetings and hearings together with interviews to develop an in-depth understanding of practice in care proceedings.
 The research explored parent’s lawyers’ contribution to decision-making, particularly how lawyers supported their clients and negotiated with other lawyers during the protracted process of establishing whether children could continue to be cared for by their parents.
 This area of practice has been the focus of changes both to court process and legal aid funding for solicitors; the research examined how these changes impacted on lawyers and on their work for their clients.

-Conference Paper: The use of experts in child care proceedings in England and Wales: benefits, costs and controls, Annual Legal Research Network Conference 2010, October 2010, University of Groningen.
+Conference Paper: The use of experts in child care proceedings in England and Wales: benefits, costs and controls (PDF, 259kB), Annual Legal Research Network Conference 2010, October 2010, University of Groningen.

 Professor Judith Masson of the School of Law and Dr Jonathan Dickens, senior lecturer in social work at UEA, found that the ‘pre-proceedings process’ introduced in 2008 can help parents avoid care proceedings.
 The pre-proceedings process involves social workers writing to parents, who are at risk of care proceedings and inviting them to a meeting to discuss this.
 The letter qualifies parents for free legal aid so that they can have legal advice at this meeting.
 Legal advice, and the discussion with social workers at the meeting, encouraged parents to engage with Children’s Services, to make use of the services offered, and to improve their parenting or agree to their children being looked after by relatives or foster carers.
 Around a quarter of cases remained out of care proceedings, with two-thirds of parents improving their care, and the other third agreeing to alternative care.